auth0/Auth0.swift/README.md

 ##### Use a custom `URLSession` instance

-You can specify a custom `URLSession` instance for more advanced networking configuration, e.g. customizing timeout values.
+You can specify a custom `URLSession` instance for more advanced networking configuration, such as customizing timeout values.

 ```swift
 Auth0